 With Desktops you can create virtual desktops; it actually creates three additional desktops, to the one you are running.
 It is very tiny being just a 60 KB download.
 Unlike other virtual desktop utilities that implement their desktops by showing the windows that are active on a desktop and hiding the rest, Sysinternals Desktops uses a Windows desktop object for each desktop.

 You can make the application auto-start with your Windows.
-The application doesn’t get minimized to taskbar; it is just minimized to the Notification Area.
+The application doesn’t get minimized to the taskbar; it is just minimized to the Notification Area.
 You can specify the hotkeys so that you can switch between virtual desktops very easily.

 If you forget on which desktop you were working, you can see its icon in the system tray.
 The icon will indicate which desktop you are working on.